Imsanity automatically resizes huge image uploads. Are contributors uploading huge photos? Tired of manually scaling? Imsanity to the rescue!

 Photos taken on any modern camera and even most cellphones are too large for display full-size in a browser.
 In the case of modern DSLR cameras, the image sizes are intended for high-quality printing and are ridiculously over-sized for display on a web page.

 Imsanity allows you to set a sanity limit so that all uploaded images will be constrained to a reasonable size which is still more than large enough for the needs of a typical website.
 Imsanity hooks into WordPress immediately after the image upload, but before WordPress processing occurs.
 So WordPress behaves exactly the same in all ways, except it will be as if the contributor had scaled their image to a reasonable size before uploading.

 The size limit that imsanity uses is configurable.
 The default value is large enough to fill the average vistors entire screen without scaling so it is still more than large enough for typical usage.

 You might not want to use Imsanity if you use WordPress as a stock art download site, provide high-res images for print or use WordPress as a high-res photo storage archive.
 If you are doing any of these things then most likely you already have a good understanding of image resolution.

-Imsanity is short for "Image Sanity Limit" A sanity limit is a term for limiting something down to a size or value that is reasonable.
-Imsanity girl cuts because you drive her insane by uploading unecessarily large images for no good reason.
+Imsanity is short for "Image Sanity Limit".
+A sanity limit is a term for limiting something down to a size or value that is reasonable.

 Got something to say?
 Need help?